Seregno/Public_Bry_w_locie/README.md

 # Public_Bry_w_locie

 Welcome to the official repository for the **Bobry w locie** drone!
-Here, you'll find the drone's source code in `drone.rs` and a `tests` folder containing scripts to verify the correct functioning of the *bober drone*.
+Here, you'll find the drone's source code in `src/drone.rs` and a `tests` folder containing scripts to verify the correct functioning of the *bober drone*.

 ---